 I lost my mobile device

-If you lose your mobile device, use the backup code that was provided when you set up two-factor authentication in your account.
+If you lose your mobile device, use the backup code that was provided when you set up 2-factor authentication in your account.

 After you use your backup code, we'll generate a new one for you.
 Be sure to save the new backup code in a secure place and on a different device than the one you use for the authenticator app.
 If you lose your backup codes, you can generate a new set of codes on your settings page.